Welsh evangelicals ask for clarity after vote on same-sex blessings

 EFCW also called for "clarity" on the operation of the "conscience clause" allowing traditionalist clergy to opt out of taking same-sex blessing services.

-"It is apparent that this clause is already being interpreted differently by different bishops, with some Clergy being told that dissenting Clergy will not have to surrender their church buildings for a blessing service," the statement continued.
+"It is apparent that this clause is already being interpreted differently by different bishops, with some clergy being told that dissenting clergy will not have to surrender their church buildings for a blessing service," the statement continued.

-"Other bishops believe they can exercise their prerogative to insist that a same-sex blessing service take place in any building in their Diocese, regardless of the conscience of the local cleric.
+"Other bishops believe they can exercise their prerogative to insist that a same-sex blessing service take place in any building in their diocese, regardless of the conscience of the local cleric.

-"This needs clarity and consistency across the Province," it said.
+"This needs clarity and consistency across the province," it said.

 EFCW said it was grateful for the offers of practical help Welsh evangelicals have received from across the Anglican Communion and "from other quarters of the global Church".